TheDjgamerProductions/Robotics2022/Assessments/Assessment_2_Smart_Device_House/Logic.md

 ```
 - - -
 # Void armedState
-This function is used when the system is armed due to the user not being conected.
+This function is used when the system is armed due to the user not being conected to bluetooth

 When someone is within distance to the sonar it sounds the alarm.
 ```mermaid